 Funds are raised through various events, but the majority of our income arrives in the form of the annual membership fee received from our members.
 LANPAC members represent the complete spectrum of Lancashire’s businesses and public services, including the police, local authorities, national companies with branches in the county, small local firms, places of worship and even sole traders.
 No organisation is too large or small and our graduated system of membership fees is designed to ensure that no one is excluded.
 We believe that our members exemplify the best of Lancashire, people who understand the importance of corporate social responsibility and its growing impact, both on their working environment and the way they themselves are perceived by their customers.

 The support of our members is vital to our success.
-We encourage partnership working and have an important policy of insisting on matched funding being sought to complement any monies allocated by LANPAC to pump-prime projects.
-As a result, this has multiplied our initial outlay fourfold, so that, in real terms, for every £400 donated to LANPAC in the form of a membership fee, it is in reality worth £1,500 to our charity.
+We encourage partnership working and have an important policy of encouraging match funding being sought to complement any monies allocated by LANPAC to pump-prime projects.
+As a result, this has multiplied our initial outlay fourfold, so that, in real terms, for every £400 donated to LANPAC in the form of a membership fee, it is in reality worth £1,600 to our charity.

 Al Yusuf & Emma Bone